rutik5021/Data-Engineer-Interview/ReadMe.md

 1. **Number of Albums Per Artist**

-    Question: Group the albums by ArtistID and count the number of albums each artist has.
+    Group the albums by ArtistID and count the number of albums each artist has.